 Ingredients Serves: 4

-- Heat the olive oil in a heavy-bottomed saucepan with lid and add the cooked chorizo, cut into 1cm slices.
+- Heat the olive oil in a heavy-bottomed saucepan with lid and add the cooking chorizo, cut into 1cm slices.
 Cook over a low to medium heat for 5 minutes until the chorizo is lightly browned and deep red oil starts to release.

 - With a slotted spoon, lift the chorizo into a separate bowl leaving the oil in the pan.